-If the invitation is not accompanied by a clear concise brief then the tenderer should supply an indication of the quality of his tender including information on the following:
+If the invitation is not accompanied by a clear concise brief from the client then the tenderer should supply an indication of the quality of his tender including information on the following, as appropriate:

 - a.
 Fabric type, coating, tensile strength, and information on behaviour under fire and estimation of rate of ultra-violet degradation. - b.
 Corrosion protection to fittings and cables. - c.
 Assumptions with regard to ground conditions and ground anchors. - d.
 Assumptions based on site survey or lack of site survey and other information. - e.
-Design wind speeds and any other loading on the structure. - f.
-Site conditions required for erection methods chosen. - g.
+Design wind speeds and any other loading on the structure. - e.
+Site conditions required for erection methods chosen. - f.
 Clear time scales required for ordering of material and development of detailed design and cutting patterns.